Tushar00786/pokefier/README.md

 # Pokéfier
 The best autocatching program on Pokétwo to have been created till date.
 Why?
-Because it is free and doesn't log your token.
+Because it is free, automatically solves CAPTCHAs and doesn't log your token.

 ## Setup
 - Download Python version 3.10.8 if you haven't already.
 Click [here](https://www.python.org/downloads/release/python-3108/) to do this.